LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/post-chat-survey-with-faas.md

 Adjust the coding from the template according to your needs by modifying the lambda/function by pressing the edit button on the template function.
 For more information on developing a function within Functions, [please see this document](function-as-a-service-developing-with-functions.html).

-Based on the payload sent from the LiveEngage server described above, this could be an example `lambda` that processes the data within LivePerson Functions and returns a list of email addresses back to LiveEngage:
+Based on the payload sent from the Conversational Cloud server described above, this could be an example `lambda` that processes the data within LivePerson Functions and returns a list of email addresses back to LiveEngage:

 ```javascript
 module.exports = (data, cb) => {